AnimeFan8080/email-colleges/README.md

 if you want to add custom phrases looking into main.go file, yo

 # usage
+You need to be in the same directory as the csv file for this to work correctly So cd into this git repo, download it, and then run the command
 ```
 ./main [google username] [google password] [first last name] [address]